 I’ve been experimenting with it quite a bit and I’d like to share my 10 ideas about using it with English learners in and out of the classroom.
 What is Voscreen?
 Voscreen is a free platform (you need to sign up / log in with your Facebook account which takes 5 seconds) offering a variety of very short video clips which come from TV series, movies, songs, you name it.
 In each short clip, a phrase is said.
 As you enter the website, you select your native language, watch the clip, and then choose the accurate translation to the short phrase uttered in the clip.
-There are 5 levels of difficulty to choose from, as well as a number of grammar categories to browse through (Present Simple, Prepositions, Phrasal Verbs, Passive Voice etc.).
 7 ESL Video Activities That Your Students Will Love.
 There’s never been a better time to use video in the ESL classroom.

 Remember the old days of VCRs, VHS tapes and trips to Blockbuster?
 When I started teaching, my classroom video material were well-worn, borrowed cassette tapes or ones I recorded at home.
 Finding a good quality video was like striking pure, untarnished gold.
 Once you’d acquired the precious item, you’d need to find a room, set up a TV, plug in the video player and then hope to goodness that everything worked.
 Sometimes, you’d accidentally stick a VHS tape in a Betamax machine (yes, I’m that old!)
 To be honest, it was such a hassle that you just didn’t bother most of the time.